loushengyue/LsyCookie/README.md

 # LsyCookie

-desc: This is a plugin of cookie for browser.
+abstract: This is a plugin of cookie for browser.
 This plugin output some API for customer.

 plugin name: LsyCookie

-version: 1.0.2
+version: 1.0.3

 author: loushengyue